 IUDs are small, flexible devices inserted into the uterus to prevent pregnancy.
 IUDs have the advantage of being long-term, low-maintenance forms of birth control.
 Fertility usually returns quickly after having an IUD removed.
 Women who choose an IUD have the option between a hormonal or non-hormonal IUD.
 Hormonal IUDs (brand names such as Mirena, Kyleena, and Skyla) emit small amounts of progesterone into the uterus to prevent pregnancy.

 Some hormonal IUDs are now considered effective for 8 years, but you should talk to your doctor about which IUD you have and the duration of its effectiveness at the time of insertion.
 Non-hormonal IUDs emit trace amounts of copper that prevent pregnancy and are effective for up to 10 years.

 For women who know they are done having children, sterilization is a permanent birth control option.
 Options include tubal ligation, hysterectomy, and in some cases, minilaparotomy (removal of a section of the fallopian tube on each side and done one to two days after a woman gives birth).

 For men who wish to undergo sterilization, we ask that you visit with your urology physician.

-Depo-Provera is a progastrin shot you receive from your OB/GYN every 12 weeks.
+Depo-Provera is a progestin shot you receive from your OB/GYN every 12 weeks.
 This low-maintenance shot can offer fewer cramps and lighter periods for some.
-However, it can take up to a year to get pregnant after removal.
+However, it can take up to a year to get pregnant after you stop.

 Infertility Testing & Treatment

-Some women become pregnant quickly, while others take longer.
+Some women become pregnant quickly and for others, it takes longer.
 It’s normal for it to take some time.

-- The average woman under 30 years old has about a 20 percent chance of getting pregnant within each month, provided there aren’t any undiagnosed fertility issues.
+- The average woman under 30 years old has about a 20% chance of getting pregnant within each month, provided there aren’t any undiagnosed fertility issues.